 - Public trust in the regulation of animal research in the UK remains at levels recorded in previous years.

 - Public awareness of government work on the “three Rs” of animal research remains low.

 - Two thirds of the public do not feel well-informed about the use of animals in research, while interest in finding out more about work to find alternatives and improve the welfare of animals in research is high and has risen.

 - Views on the acceptability of protest and demonstration formats are unchanged.
 The primary characteristic the public attribute to animal research organisations remains “secrecy”.

 Technical note: A sample of 1,011 adults aged 15+ from across Great Britain was interviewed face-to-face and in-home between 31 August and 17 September 2018.
-Ipsos MORI's Capibus vehicle was used for this survey.
+Ipsos's Capibus vehicle was used for this survey.
 Data has been weighted to reflect the population profile of Great Britain.